 Movie: The Violet Crown is a must-visit for all film enthusiasts.
 This small arthouse cinema is a bit of a hidden gem in downtown Austin.
 The chic interior and cozy lounge make for a perfect rainy-day escape or evening date with friends.
 Pick up an aptly-named cocktail (such as the Bonnie and Clyde or the Birdman) to enjoy with the cheese plate from local cheesemongers Antonelli’s before settling in for a flick in the spacious theater lounge seats.

 Dinner: Stop by the friendly patio at East Austin’s effortlessly cool Contigo for happy hour or dinner before the show begins.
-This New Texas eatery and bar is effortlessly cool, putting a unique spin on iconic Texas dishes with fresh Mexican flavors and farm-fresh ingredients.
+This New Texas patio eatery and bar is classy and relaxed, putting a unique spin on iconic Texas dishes with fresh Mexican flavors and farm-fresh ingredients.
 If the sun is still beating down, order a refreshing El Pepino or a Live Oak Hefeweizen (the perfect summer beer for an Austin afternoon) and you can’t go wrong with an order of Texas okra or the Contigo burger and fries.

 Movie: You can either go to the movies or feel like you’re living in one at the Blue Starlite Drive-In, just five minutes northeast of Contigo and the East Austin entertainment district.
-Summers at the drive-in mean a picnic in the pickup bed, a bag of fresh popped popcorn and everyone’s favorite family-friendly flicks like "The Sandlot," the "Indiana Jones" trilogy and more.
+Evenings at the drive-in mean a picnic in the pickup bed, a bag of fresh popped popcorn and everyone’s favorite family-friendly flicks like "The Sandlot," the "Indiana Jones" trilogy and more.